 SI.
-Preceding Financial to Unspent CSR Amount spent in the reporting Financial ferred to any fund sp /II as per section 13!
-Amount remaining to be spent in No. Year.
-Account under section 135 (6) (in ₹) Vear (in ₹) Name of the Fund Amount (in ₹).
+Preceding Financial Year. n Financial to Unspent CSR Amount spent in the reporting Financial Amount trans Schedule \ Amount remaining to be spent in No. Vear (in ₹) Name of the Fund Amount (in ₹).
 Date of transfer. succeeding financial years. (in ₹) Not applicable